seanleong339/tp/docs/UserGuide.md

 nric/[NRIC] q/[QUALIFICATION] d/[DATE APPLIED] j/[JOB ID]
 i/[INTERVIEWDATE] s/[STATUS] t/[TAG]…​`

-Tip: Fill in fields in any order.
+**Tip** : Fill in fields in any order.
 Just input the fields that you would like to change for the specific index number.
 To leave out fields, skip the flag and attribute completely.

 *flag/[ATTRIBUTE]:*